 - Develop physical, sexual or emotional relationships with young people/adults at risk who are, have been or could be associated with their work. - Develop friendships, outside of working time, with young people/adults at risk with whom they are working.
 This includes social contact and contact through social media or via messaging services that are not the official Unitas/professional channels.
 The only exception to this is if a member of staff is directly related to a young person/adult at risk or is a very close family friend; in these cases, contact should be disclosed to their line manager and/or the Designated Safeguarding Leads before it takes place.
-Unitas also expects staff in these situations to exercise caution and understand that, in safeguarding terms, staff are never 'off duty' - Use language that is inappropriate or could be misconstrued by young people/adults at risk. - Behave physically in a manner which could be misconstrued by young people/adults at risk, for example, should not hug a young person/adult at risk unless in extenuating circumstances and if this does happen it needs to be reported to your line manager immediately who will make a record of the incident. - Behave in a manner that is disrespectful of the physical or emotional privacy of young people/adults at risk. - Condone, or participate in, behaviour exhibited by young people/adults at risk that is illegal, unwise from a safety point of view, or which is discriminatory or oppressive to others. - Share personal information about young people/adults at risk, including their social media account details, with other young people/adults at risk, except with the explicit permission of both the young person and of their line manager to do so
+Unitas also expects staff in these situations to exercise caution and understand that, in safeguarding terms, staff are never 'off duty' - Use language that is inappropriate or could be misconstrued by young people/adults at risk. - Make physical contact with young people/adults at risk unless there is a good, safe and appropriate reason to do so.
+Unitas staff, volunteers and trustees should minimise physical contact with young people/adults at risk.
+Physical contact is sometimes necessary either for safety (eg preventing a young person coming to harm or, with permission if the person is conscious, administering some kinds of first aid) or as an indispensable part of the activity itself (eg coaching some sports, demonstrating an exercise in the gym, giving someone a hand to get up after falling over during dance etc).
+Physical contact that could be construed as affectionate such as hugs, carrying young people/adult at risk in any capacity (except in an emergency), tickling, "scrunching" of hair etc should be avoided in favour of forms of physical contact that are less likely to be misinterpreted such as fist bumps and high fives.
+On rare occasions, for example where a young person/adult at risk is clearly extremely upset and initiates a hug that is impossible to avoid, it may be appropriate to accept that hug for a very short period.
+However, contact of this kind should never be initiated by the staff/volunteer/trustee.
+If inadvertently physical contact is made that could be construed as affectionate or inappropriate, the Session Lead or DSL should be informed as soon as possible and a record of this - Behave in a manner that is disrespectful of the physical or emotional privacy of young people/adults at risk. - Condone, or participate in, behaviour exhibited by young people/adults at risk that is illegal, unwise from a safety point of view, or which is discriminatory or oppressive to others. - Share personal information about young people/adults at risk, including their social media account details, with other young people/adults at risk, except with the explicit permission of both the young person and of their line manager to do so.